 It’s much easier to meet people in hostels than hotels or guest-houses.
 Backpacker hostels usually have this great vibe that encourages talking, sharing and doing things together.
 You meet lots of travelers, some of them also traveling solo, many open to talking with a person they’ve just met.
 There are common spaces where people rest, cook or work.
 It’s normal just to speak to a random folk you pass by on the corridor.
 Numerous hostels also organize events for their guests, such as barbecue parties or nights out.

 It’s not only for the sake of educating yourself, but also to meet new people.
 Languages, dance, painting, drawing, singing, choose whatever appeals to you the most and you would like to learn about.
 Most of the big cities offer plenty classes and courses, but in some places even countryside is eventful.
 Ecology classes, cooking, gardening, yoga, meditation, pick the one you prefer.
 You can either select your destination according to what you want to study.
 Or, once you’re already there, check what’s being organized.

 What do you think of our tips on meeting people when traveling solo?
-Are you planning to have a solo vacation?
+Are you planning to have a single vacation?
 Let us know and share this article with your friends.